ryyppy/reason-workshop/README.md

 right away, so quit the `yarn run bs:watch` process, run `yarn run bs:clean` and start the watch mode again.

+For the same reasons, sometimes file tabs of certain editors (VSCode) get out of sync with Merlin.
+Closing and reopening the files should help as well.

 **I get really confusing type errors and I don't know what to do**

 Having a type-system with strong type inference is usually very